 Now it’s time for me to solve the problem of WHY the VHD filled-up in the first place.
 Turns out the culprit was SQL Server SSRS database transaction logs, but that’s a story for a different blog post!

-If you have any questions, please feel free to contact me, @GarthMJ.
+If you have any questions about how to expand a disk within a VM that’s using a VHD file, please feel free to contact me, @GarthMJ.